+IP67 vs. IP68 questions?
 What do IP water resistance/dust resistance ratings actually mean?
-Use the IP__ comparison chart to understand water resistance and dust resistance ratings in smartphones.
+Use this IP__ comparison chart to understand water resistance and dust resistance ratings in smartphones.
 Waterproof smartphones have become increasingly more popular since 2013, with major phone manufacturers adding water resistance & dust resistance ratings to their phones recently.
 There are significant differences between waterproof and water-resistant and that’s where IP ratings come in.

 |Rating||Dust Protection Rating||Water Protection Rating|